ruby-grape/grape-swagger/README.md

 gem 'grape-swagger-representable'
 ```

-If you are not using Rails, make sure to load the parser inside your application initialization logic via `require 'grape-swagger/entity'`.
+If you are not using Rails, make sure to load the parser inside your application initialization logic, e.g., via `require 'grape-swagger/entity'` or `require 'grape-swagger/representable'.

 ##### Custom Model Parsers